 j.
 Obtain a description of the sampling procedure for estimation of PM data used by the transit agency.
 Obtain a copy of the transit agency's working papers or methodology used to select the actual sample of runs for recording PM data.
 If the average trip length was used, determine that the universe of runs was used as the sampling frame.
-Determine that the 2012 methodology to select specific runs from the universe resulted in a haphazard selection of runs.
+Determine that the 2014 methodology to select specific runs from the universe resulted in a haphazard selection of runs.
 If a selected sample run was missed, determine that a replacement sample run was randomly selected.
 Determine that the transit agency followed the stated sampling procedure.

-Results - For the MBDO and MBPT modes we obtained a copy of OCTA's methodology used in the statistical sampling to estimate Average PM, and reviewed the December 18, 2009 letter from the U.S. Department of Transportation approving a reduced sample size, and determined that the methodology used by OCTA resulted in a haphazard selection of runs and that the stated sampling procedure was followed.
+Results - For the MBDO, MBPT, CBDO and CBPT modes we obtained a copy of OCTA's methodology used in the statistical sampling to estimate Average PM and determined that the methodology used by OCTA resulted in a haphazard selection of runs and that the stated sampling procedure was followed in accordance with the National Transit Database Sampling Manual.